Football Catching Rules

 Catching is an essential skill found in any football game.
-This seemingly simple task has become a hotbed for controversy in the recent history of the game, though, and has more complicated rules than one might expect.
+This seemingly simple task has become a hotbed for controversy in the recent history of the game and has more complicated rules than one might expect.
 So what exactly is a catch?
 What determines whether or not a catch is successful?
 Get ready to learn about the rules of catching in football.

 Any offensive player catching the ball must be an eligible receiver.
-This means the player must have legally lined up on the end of the line or one yard behind the line of scrimmage.
+This means the player must have legally lined up on the end of the offensive line or one yard behind the line of scrimmage.

 A receiver may also be labeled “ineligible” if they have gone out of bounds prior to receiving a pass.
 This is commonly known as “illegal touching,” and results in a loss-of-down penalty.
 This does not apply if the player is pushed out of bounds illegally prior to receiving the pass.
 If a pass is tipped by a defensive player, any player is eligible to catch it.

 The Process of a Catch

-In order to successfully make a catch (or interception), the receiver must do the following:
+To successfully make a catch (or interception), the receiver must do the following:

 - Secure the ball in their hands or arms